CoeJoder/ethereum-node/docs/hardware-requirements.md

 ## Client PC
 - your laptop or desktop computer, connected to the same LAN as the node server
 - will be used to administer the node server via SSH, secured by key+passphrase authentication
 - this guide presumes you have Linux installed.
-With minor modifications, you could also use Windows 10+ via WSL (Windows Subsystem for Linux), or Mac OS, but this is beyond the scope of this guide
+With minor modifications, you could also use Windows 10+ via WSL (Windows Subsystem for Linux), or Mac OS, but that is beyond the scope of this guide

 ## Air-Gapped PC
 - will be used to generate seed phrases, and to sign transactions by typing in the seed phrase